Homoclinic and heteroclinic intersections for lemon billiards: Heteroclinic intersections and topological entropy

-Now we study what happens for $b\in [1.5 +\delta_0, b_{\max})$, where $b_{\max}=1+ 2^{-1/2}$.
-By the analytic dependence of the invariant manifolds on the parameter $b$, the two cycles $\cC^{\text{ext}}_{b}$ and $\cC^{\text{int}}_{b}$ will persist as we increase $b$ from $b=1.5 +\delta_0$ till it is broken.
-If no breakdown happens for every $b\in [1.5 +\delta_0, b_{\max})$, then the connection cycles will exist for all such tables.
-We will deal with this case later.
-For now we assume that a breakdown of some of the connections does happen.
-Let $b_0\in [1.5+ \delta_0, b_{\max})$ be the first parameter for which there is a breakdown for some heteroclinic connection of the two cycles (maybe both).
-Because of the analytic dependence, a breakdown of a connection on the interior cycle can only happen when the connection oscillates indefinitely\footnote{Indefinite oscillations are possible since there might be new $\Theta_b$-fixed points that are either degenerate or non-stable elliptic, in which case the prime-end analysis is no long applicable.}, while a breakdown of a connection on the exterior cycle can happen either when the connection oscillates indefinitely or when a connection falls onto one singularity curve of the domain.
+Because of the analytic dependence again, a breakdown of a connection on the interior cycle can only happen when the connection oscillates indefinitely\footnote{Indefinite oscillations are possible since there might be new $\Theta_b$-fixed points that are either degenerate or non-stable elliptic, in which case the prime-end analysis is no long applicable.}, while a breakdown of a connection on the exterior cycle can happen either when the connection oscillates indefinitely or when a connection falls onto one singularity curve of the domain.
 The indefinite oscillation breakdown for both interior and exterior cycles are similar.
 We will focus on the case that the cycle $\cC^{\text{ext}}_{b}$ breaks down at $b_0$, and show necessary changes to the case when only the cycle $\cC^{\text{int}}_{b}$ breaks down at $b_0$.
 We first show that all of conclusions in Proposition \ref{pro.connection.PQ} continue to hold up to the breakpoint. \begin{proposition} Under the hypothesis (HC), both connections $\Gamma^s_{b, P_0,Q_0}$ and $\Gamma^u_{b, P_0,Q_0}$ are contained in the first quadrant $\cM^{+}$, intersect the diagonal exactly once and the intersection is perpendicular, and their union encloses the point $E_0$ for every $1.5<b< b_0$ . \end{proposition} \begin{proof} We just need to examine the steps in the proof of Proposition \ref{pro.connection.PQ}.
 All of the conclusions in Step 1 and Step 6 hold automatically for the analytic continuation of the heteroclinic connections for $1.5<b< b_0$.
 The arguments in Step 2 and Step 3 work the same.
 The conclusions in Step 4 and Step 5 follow directly from Step 2 and Step 3.
 Since both the point $E_0(b)$ and the curve $\Gamma^s_{b, P_0,Q_0}\cup \Gamma^u_{b, P_0,Q_0}$ depend analytically on $b$, and the point $E_0(b)$ is enclosed by the curve for $1.5<b<1.5+\delta_0$, it continues to hold for $1.5+\delta_0 \le b< b_0$.
 Therefore, all conclusions in Proposition \ref{pro.connection.PQ} continue to hold for $1.5<b< b_0$. \end{proof}